Porkey27/SUPER-SQUAT-SIMULATOR-SWITCH/README.md

   thread also uses.
 Worst case is a slightly stale squat count or a one-off gate value for a single 6.4 s loop — purely cosmetic, never a crash.
 The SFX voice pool is mutex-guarded; music `base`/`gate` are lock-free floats.

-## Validation

-The portable game logic (`gm.c`, `gm_object.c`, `objects.c`) was compiled clean under `gcc -std=c11 -Wall -Wextra` against host stubs and run for 40k steps: the squat mechanic, alarm debounce, ascension at 250 (rainbow mode + 25 background shapes), message/flash spawning and reaping, and the music roll all behave.
-The platform layer (`main.c`, `gm_gl.c`, `gm_assets.c`, `gm_audio.c`) follows the official switch-examples conventions (EGL/GL init from the `lenny` example, audout + threaded mixer, modern pad input) but must be compiled with the devkitPro toolchain on your machine — it can't be built in this environment.